ssvaidyanathan/cloud-armor-demo/README.md

 - Google Cloud Account
 - Billing Account
 - Google Cloud Project with appropriate access to configure all the resources (For ex `Editor`)
+- The following org policies need to be updated if they are set:
+    - `constraints/compute.vmExternalIpAccess` to ALLOW
+    - `constraints/compute.requireShieldedVm` to false
+NOTE: You will need Org Admin role to update this if the inherited values are different

 ## Installations
 - gcloud SDK